lxsang/jarvis/sysmon/README.md

-Jetson Nano battery monitor.
+Jetson Nano system monitor.

-Simple service that monitors and shutdowns the system when the battery is below some value
+Simple service that monitors system resource and shutdowns the system when the battery is below some value

 This service require the ADS1115 is connected to the